Functions QuickStart on Local Host

 1. Sign in to the Console as a tenancy administrator.

 2. Open the navigation menu and click Identity & Security.
-Under Identity, click Groups.
+Under Identity, click Domains.

 3. Create a new group by clicking Groups and then Create Group.